DefenderOfBasic/notebook/source/content/Reviews/Sam Senchal - God Conjecture.md

+#### Section 2

+> Understanding these underlying frameworks is essential, for they reveal why brilliant minds across centuries have reached diametrically opposed conclusions while examining the same universe

+important point - I think something a lot of people get stuck on here is "ok, so it's arbitrary, you can setup whatever axioms you want, and reach whatever conclusion you want"

+but I think there's a way to concisely explain why that isn't the case.
+And it's wh

+---

+#### Section 1

 > all possible initial conditions evolved through all possible histories

 this is the most concise, accessible description I've heard of the Ruliad 👍